 Every year during the month of February, maintenance works are carried out on the routes of the Inca Trail.
 However, this does not affect the entrance to the Inca citadel of Machu Picchu.
-In this blog we will explain in more detail why Machu Picchu Trail will NOT be closed in February 2021!
+This blog will explain in more detail why the Machu Picchu trail will NOT be closed in February!
 The Inca Trail is one of the best 5 walks in the world.
 Unfortunately, this hiking trail closes in February of each year.
-So, if you want to visit Machu Picchu in February, you can not enter the Inca Trail.
-You will have to settle for arriving by train through the Sacred Valley of the Incas of some alternative paths.
+So, if you want to visit Machu Picchu in February, yes, it is possible to visit. but you can not make the Inca Trail tours.
+You will have to settle for arriving by train through the Sacred Valley of the Incas or take some alternative treks.

 Once opened the Machu Picchu, it is possible to do the Salkantay Trek and other alternative trek to Machu Picchu.